 Fees: < USD 1

-Special Seal(s) / Color / Format: All kinds of birth certificates issued on the territory of current Ukraine are accepted.
-All of them bear a wet seal and a signature of the executive officer of the issuing authority.
+Special Seal(s) / Color / Format: Birth certificates issued by officials of the Government of Ukraine are accepted.
+They bear a wet seal and a signature of the executive officer of the issuing authority.

 Registration Criteria: Defined by Family Code of Ukraine